 This page has been written for the purposes of legal education.
 Its purpose is to present in a general and simplified manner the law in force in Quebec concerning police powers and duties, your obligations as citizens and advice when you consider that a police officer is driving a vehicle recklessly or indiscriminately.
 Its content should therefore not be construed as legal advice or advice.
 To find out the specific rules or advice appropriate to your situation, consult a lawyer.

-- the obligation to use the turn signals to indicate your intention to turn, make a U-turn, change lanes, etc.;
+- the requirement to use turn signals to indicate an intention to turn, make a U-turn, change lanes, etc;

-- a ban on overtaking in the opposite lane when approaching and in an intersection;
+- prohibition on passing in the opposite lane approaching and through an intersection;

 - obstructing traffic;

 - rendering signaling ineffective.